Creating the perfect Christmas Tree

 #1 – Layout any items

 I always clear floor space in the room I will be setting the tree up in and place a sheet or blanket down, I then spread out the endless supply of ornaments and bits & pieces I’m thinking of using.

 *Hint* – I tend to add to my collection at the end of each year when the end of season sales are on!
 Yes I know, I’m always thinking a year ahead – it’s how a decorator’s brain works

 #2 – Assemble the Tree

 This is pretty self-explanatory.
 Most people have assembled a tree or two in their time.
-Fluffing each branch is a must though, I have seen a few unfluffed trees in my time, it makes such a difference so make sure you spend the time, remember generally its been stuffed in a box or container for the rest of year.
+Fluffing each branch is a must though, I have seen a few unfluffed trees in my time, it makes such a difference so make sure you spend the time, remember generally it’s been stuffed in a box or container for the rest of the year.

 Deciding where it is going to be placed is also very important.
 I tend to change it up, depending on how I feel.

 #3 – Check and add additional lights

-If you are lucky enough to have a Pre-Lit tree like I do, the next step is to check that all the fairy lights are working.
+If you are lucky enough to have a Pre-Lit tree as I do, the next step is to check that all the fairy lights are working.
 It’s so much easier to get around the tree and replace any bulbs before all the other decorations are added.
 If you’re like me and like to add more fairy lights, you should do this at this point too – Because who doesn’t love an overload display of fairy lights, especially at Christmas!

 #4 – Tree Topper

 I know you may be thinking the tree topper goes on last, especially since that’s how it plays out in all the Christmas movies.

 I’m sorry to tell you, that’s just for the feels, It’s much easier to start from the top and work your way down when it comes to creating the perfect Christmas tree.